kingnz007/Central-Lyrics/README.md

 ```
 python manage.py runserver
 ```
+Also make sure you've django and lyricsgenius installed in your environment.<br />
 Central lyrics doesn't have its own database and completely depends on Genius API for its content. <br /><br />
 Feel free to contribute to this project.
 &hearts; &hearts; &hearts;